 Compliance Item Regulatory Reference Yes No N/A Notes/Comments (indicate source of info if not visually confirmed) Misc. (cont) 38.
-Is a proper as-built diagram of the tank system kept on file? §613-3.1 (b)(4)(ii) 39.
-Are records of each repair that has been made to the UST system kept on file? (must be kept until UST is closed) ВМР 40.
-For leak detection equipment, are records of all calibration, maintenance, and repair kept on file for the last 3 years? §613-3.3 (e)(4) 41.
-For leak detection equipment, are schedules of required calibration and maintenance provided by equipment manufacturer(s) kept on file for 3 years after the date of installation? §613-3.3 (e)(4) 42.
-Are transfer area spill protection supplies available and present during product transfers? (e.g., drain covers) ВМР 43.
+Is the petroleum transfer procedure up-to-date and posted or available nearby? §613-3.2 (a)(1) 39.
+Is a proper as-built diagram of the tank system kept on file? §613-3.1 (b)(4)(ii) 40.
+Are records of each repair that has been made to the UST system kept on file? (must be kept until UST is closed) BMP 41.
+For leak detection equipment, are records of all calibration, maintenance, and repair kept on file for the last 3 years? §613-3.3 (e)(4) 42.
+For leak detection equipment, are schedules of required calibration and maintenance provided by equipment manufacturer(s) kept on file for 3 years after the date of installation? §613-3.3 (e)(4) 43.
+Are transfer area spill protection supplies available and present during product transfers? (e.g., drain covers) BMP 44.
 Is emergency spill equipment/supplies readily available at or near tank? ВМР